QuestCameraKit

 Description: Similarly to the object detection sample, get QR code coordinated and projects them into 3D space.
 Detect QR codes and call their URLs.
 You can select between a multiple or single QR code mode.
 The sample is running at around

-for multiple QR codes and a stable72 fps
+70 fpsfor multiple QR codes and a stable72 fpsfor a single code.

-- Purpose: Apply a custom frosted glass shader effect to virtual surfaces.
+- Purpose: Apply a custom shader effect to virtual surfaces.

-- Description: A shader which takes our camera feed as input to blur the content behind it.
+- Description: A shader which takes our camera feed as input to manipulate the content behind it.
+Right now the project contains a Pixelate, Refract, Water, Zoom, and Blur effect.
+Frosted Glass shader is work in progress!

 ![]() |